 Our Student Affairs Adviser is available to answer any questions about our department’s specific admissions requirements and the application process.

 If you are unable to complete the online application contact the Graduate Division via phone at (510) 642-7405 or e-mail.

 PREREQUISITES FOR ADMISSION

 Whether you are applying for the MA or the Joint MA/PhD, the Department requires the following minimum levels of training and qualifications for consideration:

 At least two years of college-level study or the equivalent (as determined by the Head Graduate Adviser) in your language of emphasis is a prerequisite for admission to our program.
-Our languages of emphasis are Burmese, Hindi, Khmer, Indonesian (Bahasa), Malay, Pali, Persian, Prakrit, Punjabi, Sanskrit (including Buddhist Sanskrit), Filipino (Tagalog), Tamil, Telugu, Thai, Tibetan, Urdu, and Vietnamese.
+Our languages of emphasis are Bengali, Burmese, Hindi, Khmer, Indonesian (Bahasa), Malay, Pali, Persian, Prakrit, Punjabi, Sanskrit (including Buddhist Sanskrit), Filipino (Tagalog), Tamil, Telugu, Thai, Tibetan, Urdu, and Vietnamese.

 South and Southeast Asian Studies Training: